BEMPscience/bosque_internship/unm_class_spring_2020/assignments/README.md

-Contains the weekly assignments for the class by week.
+Contains the assignments for the class by week.